fastly/terraform-provider-fastly/docs/resources/service_compute.md

 - `tls_hostname` (String) Used during the TLS handshake to validate the certificate
 - `token` (String) Whether to prepend each message with a specific token
 - `use_tls` (Boolean) Whether to use TLS for secure logging.
 Default `false`

+<a id="nestedblock--package"></a>
+### Nested Schema for `package`

+Optional:

+- `content` (String) The contents of the Wasm deployment package as a base64 encoded string (e.g. could be provided using an input variable or via external data source output variable).
+Conflicts with `filename`.
+Exactly one of these two arguments must be specified
+- `filename` (String) The path to the Wasm deployment package within your local filesystem.
+Conflicts with `content`.
+Exactly one of these two arguments must be specified
+- `source_code_hash` (String) Used to trigger updates.
+Must be set to a SHA512 hash of all files (in sorted order) within the package.
+The usual way to set this is using the fastly_package_hash data source.

 <a id="nestedblock--product_enablement"></a>